 Bluetooth is a computing and telecommunications industry specification that describes how devices can communicate with each other.
-Devices that use Bluetooth include computers, a computer keyboard and mouse, personal digital assistants, and smartphones.
+Bluetooth devices include computers, keyboards and mice, personal digital assistants, and smartphones.

 How is Bluetooth used?

-An example of how Bluetooth could be used is connecting a smartphone to a computer without any wires or special connectors.
-The picture is an example of a USB Bluetooth adapter from SMC.
+An example of how Bluetooth could be used is connecting a smartphone to a computer without wires or special connectors.
+The picture shows a USB (universal serial bus) Bluetooth adapter.
+This adapter could be plugged into the USB port to get Bluetooth access on a computer.

-Below are some other examples of how Bluetooth is used.
+Below are examples of how Bluetooth is used.

 - Bluetooth headphones - Headphones that connect to any Bluetooth device.